felixlopz/hubrise-test-task/content/apps/deliveroo/faqs/en/auto-accept.md

 Deliveroo does not currently support tabletless integrations.
 The Deliveroo tablet needs to be on and connected to receive orders in HubRise.

 You can however enable auto-accept to free up staff from managing the tablet, and avoid the risk of orders being rejected.
+HubRise recommends to enable auto-accept.

+---

+**IMPORTANT NOTE:** Even with auto-accept enabled, you need to keep the tablet turned on to receive orders.

+---

-To use auto-accept, you need to turn it on every day when you open your restaurant.
+To enable auto-accept, you need to turn it on every day when you open your restaurant.
 Simply select **Turn on Auto-accept** when you see this page in your tablet:

 ![Turn on auto-accept when you open your restaurant](../../images/016-en-auto-accept-open-restaurant.png)

 At any time, you can also turn auto-accept on or off from the **Settings** page in the tablet.

 ![Turn on auto-accept in the Settings page in the tablet](../../images/017-en-auto-accept-settings.png)

-HubRise recommends to enable auto-accept, to avoid orders being rejected.

----

-**IMPORTANT NOTE:** Even with Auto-Accept enabled, you need to keep the tablet turned on to receive orders.

----